ChrstphrHll/npc_gen/students/Cam Lazziar.md

   int: 12
   str: 10
   wis: 9
-track: Protection
-trait: I feel far more comfortable around animals than people.
-trait1: Obliging
-trait2: Venal
 year: 7
+guild: Alderden
+partyID: 6
 ---
 # Cam Lazziar
 ---
 ### Description
 - 7th year Firbolg Bard in Alderden
-- straight auburn hair that's parted to the left, Hazel eyes, and Pale Blue skin
+- straight auburn hair that's parted to the left, Amber eyes, and Pale Blue skin
 - Is Obliging and Venal, and has Spontaneity as their ideal

 ### Organizations